ondrej1024/emond/README.md

 ![LCD display](http://store.melabs.com/graphics/00000001/CFAH2004AYYHJT.jpg)

-On the RaspberryPi, lcdproc supports this kind of display connected via the GPIO lines.
+On the RaspberryPi, [lcdproc](http://www.lcdproc.org) supports this kind of display connected via the GPIO lines.
+For the wiring of the display to the GPIO pins see the lcdproc documentation.
 <br>

 ### Screenshot